FellipePrim/FellipePrim/README.md

     <p>
       I'm currently taking a Bachelor's degree in Software Engineering
       <br>
-      Focused on learning Javascript and Oracle
+      Focused on learning Javascript and Python
     </p>
  </div>